Skip to content

 Beth Cody Garden History Publications & Research

-I’ve been interested in garden history for more than a decade, but it wasn’t until 2020 that I published my first garden history research: Iowa Gardens of the Past: Lost & Historic Gardens of Iowa, 1850-1980.
+I had been interested in garden history for more than a decade, but it wasn’t until 2020 that I published my first garden history research: Iowa Gardens of the Past: Lost & Historic Gardens of Iowa, 1850-1980.
 Beautifully bound in hardcover, with 320 glossy color pages and packed with vintage Iowa seed catalog art, Iowa Gardens of the Past is the perfect gift for garden enthusiasts and Iowa history buffs.
-Click button below to purchase Iowa Gardens of the Past.
+Click button below for the page where you can purchase Iowa Gardens of the Past.

 After I published Iowa Gardens of the Past, I was contacted by the director of the Muscatine Art Center in Muscatine, Iowa.
 I had included their c.1930 Japanese-style garden in my book, and they asked me to investigate further the history of their garden and of pre-WWII Japanese-style gardens in the United States in general, in conjunction with a planned renovation of their garden.
 They obtained a grant from the Iowa Department of Cultural Affairs for me to do this work, and in Summer 2021 I wrote eight research papers, illustrated with numerous vintage images, about the following topics.
 (If you have any interest in Japanese gardens, World’s Fairs or Midwestern garden history, you may find these topics as fascinating as I did):